 News and History

-NEW LOCATION - Effective November 1, 2010, we have relocated just around the corner to a brand new facility.
-The new address is 7041 Old Wake Forest Road, Suite 103, Raleigh, NC, 27616.
+We are located at 3200 Spring Forest Road, Ste 214, Raleigh, NC, 27616.
 The new facility is larger and more conveniently located.
 Come by and see us!

 The Medical Arts School was founded in February, 1996, by Jerry I. Goynias, Licensed